-I have seen the city do an unbelievable sky.
-People go on at great length about country skies, but there is nothing to beat what the city can make of a nightsky.
+But I have seen the city do an unbelievable sky.
+Red caps and dining car porters who wouldn't think of leaving the city some times go on at great length about country skies, but there is nothing to beat what the city can make of a nightsky.
 It can empty itself of surface and more like the ocean than the ocean itself, go deep, starless.
 Close up on the tops of buildings, near, nearer than the cap you are wearing, such a city sky, presses and retreats presses and retreats making me think of the free but illegal love of sweethearts before they are discovered.
-Looking at it, this nightsky [tk] over a [tk] city, it's possible for me to avoid dreaming of what I know is in the ocean, and the bays tributaries it feeds: the two-seat aeroplanes, nose down in the muck, pilot and passenger staring at schools of passing bluefish; money , soaked and salty in canvas bags, or waving gently at their edges from metal bands designed to hold them forever.
-They are down there, along with yellow flowers that eat water beetles and eggs floating away from thrashing fins; along with the children who made a mistake in the parents they chose; along with marble cornices pried from the sides of unfashionable buildings. are bottles made of glass beautiful enough to rival the stars I cannot see above me because the city sky has hidden them.
+Looking at it, this nightsky booming over a [tk] city, it's possible for me to avoid dreaming of what I know is in the ocean, and the bays and tributaries it feeds: the two-seat aeroplanes, nose down in the muck, pilot and passenger staring at schools of passing bluefish; money , soaked and salty in canvas bags, or waving gently at their edges from metal bands designed to hold them forever.
+They are down there, along with yellow flowers that eat water beetles and eggs floating away from thrashing fins; along with the children who made a mistake in the parents they chose; along with marble cornices pried from the sides of unfashionable buildings.
+There are bottles made of glass beautiful enough to rival the stars I cannot see above me because the city sky has hidden them.
 Otherwise, if it wanted to, it could show me stars cut from the nipples of chorus girls, or mirrored in the eyes of the sweethearts furtive and happy under the pressure of a deep touchable sky.
 But that's not all a citysky can do.
 It can go purple and keep an orange heart so the clothes of the people on the streets glow like dance hall costumes.
-I have seen women stir shirts into boiled startch or put the tiniest stitches into their hose while a girl straightens the hair of her sister at the stove, and all the while heaven, as beautiful as an Iriquois, drifts past their windows.
+I have seen women stir shirts into boiled startch or put the tiniest stitches into their hose while a girl straightens the hair of her sister at the stove, and all the while heaven, unnoticed and as beautiful as an Iriquois, drifts past their windows.
 And the windows where the sweethearts, free and illegal, tell each other things.
-They are in a room rented from a neighbor who knows the exact cost of her discretion.
-Six hours they have purchased.